bentrombley/datafox-eng-blog/_posts/2017-05-23-nodejs-best-practices-express-errors.md

 ---
 layout: post
 title:  "NodeJS Best Practices: Error Handling in Express"
-date:   2017-03-01
+date:   2017-05-29
 categories: nodejs
 ---

 There are already many great articles about how to do error handling in NodeJS.
 They boil down to this:

-  - _Never_ throw an exception, since this will break all asynchronous code
+  - _Never_ throw an exception, since this can't be caught correctly with asynchronous code
   - Use promises to handle errors
   - _Always_ use `Error` objects to return errors, not strings or objects
   - Callbacks should always include an error or null as the first parameter

 However, if you're creating an API using Express, this is only a start.
 Any good API returns clear status codes and error messages.
 For example, if the user lacks permission to perform an action they should receive a 403 status code, while a missing parameter should return a 400 status code with a nice message pointing them to the appropriate documentation.

 This is easier said than done.
 The key is to build proper error handling into your entire system.